How to make Paneer (Indian Cheese)

 Instructions

-• Pour milk to a heavy bottom pot & bring it to a gentle boil on a medium heat.
-Keep stirring occasionally to ensure the milk doesn't get scorched at the bottom.
+• Heat Milk: Pour milk to a heavy bottom pot & bring it to a gentle boil on a medium heat.
+Stir occasionally to ensure the milk doesn't get scorched at the bottom.

-• Meanwhile place a colander over a large bowl to collect the whey.
-Spread a cheese cloth over the colander.
+• Strain & Rinse: Place a colander over a large bowl to collect the whey.
+Spread a cheese cloth over it.
+Transfer the paneer and the whey in 2 batches.
+Pour cold water all over the paneer to rinse off the vinegar really well.

 Notes